Random magnetic anisotropy driven transitions in layered perovskite LaSrCoO$_4$: Results and discussion

-With a view to gain more insight into the nature of magnetism at temperatures intermediate between the spin glass transition temperature T$_g$ $\simeq$ 8 K and T$_c$ $\simeq$ 225 K, the time (t) evolution of the ZFC magnetization, $M_{ZFC}$(t), at 150 K was measured in a static magnetic field of 50 Oe switched on with a time delay of 100 s.
+With a view to gain more insight into the nature of magnetism at temperatures intermediate between the spin glass transition temperature T$_g$ $\simeq$ 8 K and T$_c$ $\simeq$ 220.5 K, the time (t) evolution of the ZFC magnetization, $M_{ZFC}$(t), at 150 K was measured in a static magnetic field of 50 Oe switched on after a fixed waiting time, $t_{w}$, ranging between $10^{2}$ and $10^{4}$ s.
 The $M_{ZFC}$(t) data, so obtained, were fitted to the stretched exponential function given by expression

-where $M_o$ represents the FM component while $M_r$ and $t_r$ are associated with the spin glass behavior~\cite{Abd2019}.
+where $M_0$ represents the FM component while $M_r$ and $t_r$ are the spin-glass magnetization component and the characteristic SG relaxation time, respectively~\cite{Abd2019}.
 The value of exponent $x$ reflects the type of energy barriers present.
 For instance, $x$ = 1 describes the relaxation behavior of a FM system with a single anisotropy energy barrier separating the ZFC and FC states ~\cite{Kau2012}. $x$ $\simeq$ 0.5, on the other hand, is associated with the stretched exponential relaxation, caused by hierarchical energy barriers in spin glasses~\cite{Myd2015}.
-From the fit (solid red curve through the data points), based on the above expression (Eq.(6)), to the $M(t)$ data (Fig.~\ref{univ}(d)), we obtain $x = 0.455$, which is in good agreement with the values generally reported for spin glass systems~\cite{Myd2015}.
-Note that M(t) is normalized to its value at the time when the field was applied.
-This result provides an evidence for the coexistence of the cluster spin glass like phase and ferromagnetic order at intermediate temperatures.
+From the fit (solid red curve through the data points), based on the above expression (Eq.~(\ref{relax})), to the $M(t)/M(0)$ data (Fig.~\ref{8}(b)), we obtain $x = 0.45(1)$, $M_0/M(0)$ = 1.083(1), $M_r/M(0)$ = 0.086(1) and $t_r$ = 2252 sec, where M(0) = 1.0348 is magnetization value, recorded at the time $t_{w}$ when the field was applied.
+The determined value of $x$ is in good agreement with those generally reported for spin glass systems~\cite{Myd2015}.
+This result provides an evidence for the coexistence of a glassy (a cluster spin glass-like) phase with ferromagnetic order at intermediate temperatures.
+Note that, within the uncertainty limits, the above-mentioned parameter values seem to be insensitive to the choice of $t_{w}$ presumably because $M_r$ constitutes a tiny fraction of the total magnetization at the measurement temperature of 150 K, which lies well above T$_g$ $\simeq$ 8 K.

-Furthermore, in the low temperature region (T $\lesssim$ 30 K), the Arrott (M$^{2}$ versus H/M) plots, when extrapolated to H = 0, do not yield any intercept on the ordinate axis (see, Fig.~\ref{univ}(b)).
-It immediately follows that no spontaneous magnetization, and hence no long-range FM order, exists at these temperatures.
-Moreover, a steep rise in random magnetic anisotropy (reflected in a sharp increase in the coercive field, refer to the inset of Fig.~\ref{arrott}(a)) as the temperature falls below 30 K destroys long-range FM order and instead establishes the spin glass state at low temperatures.